vmthunder/spec/cachegroup.rst

 https://blueprints.launchpad.net/nova/+spec/add-cachegroup-support

 Local cache is desirable when we do read/write with remote storage servers.
-For example, we can use local disks as cache for remote volumes.
-We propose to add cache support in nova to make use of local storage of the compute nodes.
+We propose to add cache support in nova to use the local storage of compute nodes as cache for remote cinder volumes.

 Problem description
 ===================

-Currently, there is no general cache support for block device in nova, and data is stored in the cinder server volumes which are attached to the compute nodes.
+Currently, there is no general cache support for block devices in nova, and data is stored in the volumes of cinder servers which are attached to the compute nodes.
-We propose to cache data on local storage devices (HDDs and SSDs) of the compute nodes, so that they can access data in their local cache instead of in the remote cinder servers.
-To achieve this goal, there are some challenges.
+This may result in severe bottleneck of I/O performance.
+To address this problem, we propose CacheGroup, which caches data on local storage devices of the compute nodes, so that they can access data in their local cache instead of in the remote cinder servers.
+Several challenges have to be addressed to achieve this goal.

-1. Since compute nodes dynamically attach and release volumes from servers, the cache scheme must support dynamically changing configurations, which supports to add and remove disks freely.
+1. Since compute nodes dynamically attach and release volumes from cinder servers, the cache scheme must support dynamically changing configurations, which supports to add and remove disks freely.
-2. The cache scheme for block device should support different kinds of cache modules (e.g. bcache, dm-cache, flashcache, lvm-cache).
+2. The cache scheme for block devices should support different kinds of cache modules (e.g., bcache, dm-cache, flashcache, lvm-cache).

 Use Cases
 ----------
-Cache should be transparent so that users can use the cache the same as the cinder volume.
+Cache should be transparent so that users can use the cache in the same way that they use the cinder volume.

 Project Priority
 -----------------